Baptistegrn/GrnGame/ARCHITECTURE.md

 Functions and utilites related to math that are not found in cglm

 ### /bindings
-Binding everything to Lua/Dascript
+Binding everything to Wren

 ### /renderer
 Rendering related functions and structs

-### /build
+### /data
-create a build for commercials games (cryption etc...)
+sqlite , file system , json etc ...

 # Naming conventions
 ## Casing